dongli/CodeMate/README.md

 (currently in its 4th version).
 It is more efficient than other generators I have tried.

-I will be update this README continuously.
+I will update this README continuously.

 # Authors